Lecture Notes in Cosmology: Big-Bang Nucleosynthesis

+As we can appreciate from Fig.~\ref{Fig:Xnevo}, $X_n$ settles on a value of $\approx 0.15$ for $x \approx 10$, corresponding to $k_{\rm B}T \approx 0.12$ MeV.
+This is below the mass-energy of electrons and positrons, which we have considered to be relativistic when computing $g_*$ in Eq. \eqref{gstarcalculation}.
+On the other hand, we have seen in Fig. \ref{Fig:gammaPlot} that a species in thermal equilibrium becomes effectively non-relativistic when $k_{\rm B}T \approx mc^2/10$; this is $\approx 0.05$ MeV for electrons and positrons, so, from this side, our computation of $g_*$ is consistent.
+Moreover, at $k_{\rm B}T \approx 0.12$ MeV the electron-positron annihilation has just started \cite{Thomas:2019ran}, so there is still no appreciable difference in the neutrinos and photons temperatures.
+So, also from this side, our computation of $g_*$ is consistent.

-As we can appreciate from Fig.~\ref{Fig:Xnevo}, $X_n \to 0.15$ as $x \to \infty$.
-This number is not a very good approximation of the residual abundance of neutrons at $T_{\rm BBN}$ because there are other relevant processes which contribute to deplete or enhance the number of neutrons.
+Nonetheless, $X_n \approx 0.15$ is not a good approximation of the residual abundance of neutrons at $T_{\rm BBN}$ because there are other relevant processes that contribute to depleting or enhancing the number of neutrons.
 Namely:

-i.e. the $\beta$-decay and the neutron-proton capture.
+i.e., the $\beta$-decay and the neutron-proton capture.
 These processes lower the number of free neutrons.
 The Helium-3 formation:

-puts back into play another neutron and the Helium-4 formation:
+puts another neutron back into play and the formation of Helium-4:

 reinserts into play another proton, which helps in capturing neutrons, thus lowering their number.